-Few stretches of coastal road anywhere in the world can compare to the Pacific Coast Highway (also known as Highway 1.)
-This road trips starts in cosmopolitan San Francisco and hugs the coast all the way down to Tinseltown, Los Angeles.
+Few stretches of coastal road anywhere in the world can compare to the Pacific Coast Highway, also known as Highway 1.
+This road trip starts in cosmopolitan San Francisco and hugs the coast all the way down to Los Angeles.
 On route, you'll encounter forested mountains sloping off the edge into azure water; great, jagged rocks jutting out of a crashing surf; hilltops crowned with picturesque towns and old mission churches dating back to colonial days.
-Couple this breathtaking, leisurely fly-drive with a hop across the Pacific Ocean to the tropical Islands of Hawaii and you'll have a holiday experience that you'll be talking about for years.
+Couple this bucket list drive with a hop across the Pacific Ocean to the tropical Islands of Hawaii.
+That's two off the list on one holiday!
+We guarantee you'll be talking about this one for years.

 Price per person includes:

 Return flights from UK to the Hawaiian Islands with a stopover in California